The Plague (British band): Origins

 As well as regulars to the club the band brought with them their "Battersea Mob", a group of punks based at The Old Swan pub in Battersea.
 The Battersea Mob proved to be the most loyal of fans, some even trekking as far afield as Coventry and Manchester to see the band.
 It was during this time that the band wrote many songs including "Spies", "Personality Clash", "No Strings Attached", "End of the World", "Politician" and "Nuffin' Doing".

 After The Roxy closed The Plague remained active, playing at the Institute of Psychiatry, Camberwell, and Toyah Willcox's club night "Mayhem".
 One outstanding gig at the Institute resulted in interest from CBS records.

-Early singles
+Early singles and career

 "In Love" (backed with "Wimpy Bar Song") was released on two independent labels in 1978: Psycho Records and Evolution Records.
+Despite Radio 1 airplay for "In Love" and its backing by John Peel.

+It was reported by Music Week in the December 1, 1979 issue that Ben Nisbet's and Ronnie Beck's publishing company had placed the "Wimpey Bar Song" and other masters of The Plague with the Evolution label.

-Despite Radio 1 airplay for "In Love" and its backing by John Peel, The Plague's second single "Out With Me All Night" (backed with "Er!" and "I Don't Wanna Be Like Jimmy") was released in 1979 to little success.
+The Plague's second single "Out With Me All Night" (backed with "Er!" and "I Don't Wanna Be Like Jimmy") was released in 1979 to little success.